 Notable alumnus: English film director Christopher Nolan.

 Did you know?
 In 1878, UCL was the first university in England to admit women on the same conditions as men.

-In short: Interested in the fabric of human society?
-Then LSE is for you.
+If you're interested in the fabric of human society, then LSE might be the right university for you.
 This social sciences specialist covers a range of subjects, from anthropology and economic history to international relations and social psychology.
 With more than 40 undergraduate degrees and 185 graduate options, both taught and research, you’ll be able to dig deep into the topics that you’re passionate about.

 LSE’s famous Public Lecture Programme is another notable feature of the university and will allow you to hear first-hand from global prominent figures about the topical issues facing countries around the world.
-Past speakers have included Angela Merkel, Bill Clinton and the Dalai Lama.
+Past speakers have included Angela Merkel and Bill Clinton.